-Red Wings' playoff hopes take major hit with 2-1 loss in Nashville
+'That one stings': Wings' playoff hopes take major hit with 2-1 loss in Nashville

 Nashville − The Red Wings can't afford to lose many more games if they harbor any playoff dreams.